Collecting From Gevirim: Pointers From the Gabbai Tzedaka

-Many people are clueless when it comes to dealing with rich people, especially in regards to fundraising from them.
-The gabbayai tzedakah of some of klal Yisrael’s gevirim say they’ve seen it all over the years, from the guy who called a gvir a cheapskate at his own daughter’s wedding, to another who continually rescheduled and then missed appointments, to those who present ostentatious displays of obviously false flattery.
-It’s understandable that collectors may feel awkward and overwhelmed and feel they have to do whatever they can to get their due attention, but some common sense would make the whole process a lot more pleasant and efficient for all.
+Perhaps because we’re accustomed to it, many people are clueless when dealing with fundraising from rich people, Purim, or any day.
+The gabba’ei tzedakah of some of klal Yisrael’s gevirim say they’ve seen it all, from the guy who called a gvir a cheapskate at his own daughter’s wedding, to another who continually missed appointments, to those who present ostentatious displays of obviously false flattery.

-Here are some thoughts a gabbai tzedakah wished all people knew about gevirim.
+Here are some thoughts a gabbai tzedakah told me he wished all people knew about gevirim.

 Gevirim Have Feelings, Too

 They aren’t necessarily interested in being surrounded by a crowd of admirers in the coffee room and can quickly detect those who praise them insincerely.
-At best, these hollow efforts are ignored, and on occasion, a philanthropist may limit his interest in assisting those who demean him in this way.
+At best, these hollow efforts are ignored, and occasionally, a philanthropist may limit his interest in assisting those demeaning him in this way.
 On the other hand, a simple but heartfelt thank-you note can go a long way in giving chizuk to donors who care very much about the causes they support.

 Gevirim Have Lives—Very Hectic ones, Actually

 Most significant donors have established practices for when, where, and how they accept solicitations.
-But many solicitors decide the rules don’t apply to their VIP yeshivah, kollel, or personal need.
+But many solicitors decide the rules don’t apply to their VIP yeshivahkollel, or personal needs.
 While collectors chafe at barriers placed in their way, following a process is the only way the most generous givers can function.

 Gevirim Have Financial Limits